Language Basics

 Possible value types are:

-• A Primitive type: bool, number, string, time, etc.
+• A Primitive type: bool, number, string, time, and so forth.

 • A Struct type: a collection of fields.